 Iranian-born artist and photographer born in 1974 in Tehran, later based in Zurich.*1*2*3 Known for color photographs, abstractions, and installations that move between documentary subjects and formally constructed image systems.*1*2*3

-Representative work examples: Goftare Nik / Good Words, the work in Hammer Projects, and later installations combining photographs with carpets, painted translations, or abstract color compositions are central because they show how Shahbazi treats photography as both document and endlessly transformable image.*1*2*3
+Key examples include Goftare Nik / Good Words, the work in Hammer Projects, and later installations combining photographs with carpets, painted translations, or abstract color compositions; they are central because they show how Shahbazi treats photography as both document and endlessly transformable image.*1*2*3

-Why this method was chosen: Shahbazi uses recognizable photographic genres as starting points in order to test how they change once they are circulated, repeated, or translated into new media.
+This method matters because Shahbazi uses recognizable photographic genres as starting points in order to test how they change once they are circulated, repeated, or translated into new media.
 Her work insists that photographic meaning is never fixed at the moment of capture.*1*2

-Relation to contemporaries or movements: Shahbazi can be placed near conceptual photography and image-based installation, but differs by moving fluidly between documentary motifs and abstract formalism rather than privileging one over the other.*1*2*3
+In relation to contemporaries and movements, Shahbazi can be placed near conceptual photography and image-based installation, but differs by moving fluidly between documentary motifs and abstract formalism rather than privileging one over the other.*1*2*3

 Hammer’s exhibition text is especially useful because it says Shahbazi “draw[s] attention to photography under normal conditions,” making explicit that the medium itself is one of her central subjects.*1